Accommodation in Zagreb is NOT INCLUDED in the fee. Accommodation IS ONLY INCLUDED in Zadar during the 3-day field trip.

 ZSEM summer school students can reserve their accommodation via ZSEM and they should state it in their online application form.

-Students will be accomodate in dormitory „Stjepan Radic”, Jarunska 2, 10000 Zagreb.
+Students will be accommodated in the dormitory „Stjepan Radic”, Jarunska 2, 10000 Zagreb.

 You can check in the student dormitory from June 24th.
 Check out is by July 16th.